-Marlborough is located at the top of the South Island of New Zealand and is easily accessible by Inter Island ferry, train from the South, air or road.
+The Marlborough region is about world-famous Sauvignon Blanc.
+Marlborough is located at the top of the South Island of New Zealand and is easily accessible by Inter Island ferries, train from the South, air or road.
 The province is distinctive in its landscape, history and attractions.

-Some great reasons to stay a few days in our boutique luxury accommodation include:
+Some great reasons to stay a few days in our boutique cottage accommodation include:

 St Leonards is located in the heart of the Marlborough wine country and offers a central base from which visitors can explore all the sights of Marlborough.
 Many visitors will know of Marlborough's reputation as the home of the world's best Sauvignon Blanc wine.
 There are over 65 wineries that in addition to Sauvignon Blanc, also produce Chardonnay, Reisling, Pinot Gris, Gewurtztraminer and Pinot Noir.

 The Wairau and Awatere Valleys, home of a world-class wine making region with cuisine to match.
 Also the site of some of the earliest and most comprehensively documented settlement by early Maori "Moa Hunters".
 The mountainous, northern most extremity of the Southern Alps, where visitors to Marlborough can view Molesworth Station, the largest high country station in New Zealand.

 The New Zealand High Country is truly unique and spectacular.
 Various tours are available, of special interest is the tour through the 165,000 high country Molesworth Cattle Station.
 The Molesworth was originally one of the largest private sheep stations in New Zealand during the nineteenth century and passes through some spectacular scenery.
 Now run as a cattle station and only accessible to visitors at certain times of the year or by guided tour, we offer this opportunity to see a truly unique piece of New Zealand.